namansehgal95/ECE_284_Neighbor_Joining/README.md

 This will generate a png file called file.png which can be viewed with any image viewer.

 Note: Will need to download Graphviz.
 It can be downloaded from https://graphviz.org/download/

+For running the GPU code, please compile using the following command:

+    nvcc gpu_neighbor_joining.cu -o gpu_nj

+Then the executable can be run by:

+    ./gpu_nj